MartinStokholm/computer-game/README.md

 # Game

-The game is a rouge like game.
+This game is a 2D rouge game made by sdoftware engineer students of Aarhus University.

 ## Story

-We are on a mission for the great kingdom of Aarhus University
+We are on a mission for the great kingdom of Aarhus University.
+For becoming a Software Engineer, we have to defeat serveal boss of each semester.
+(Notes for the story! )
+- Want are the purpose of the game
+- Why are we figthning each boss?
+To get to next semester and becoming a software engineer

 ## Scenes

+The game take place in Aarhus University, where we studie.
+There should be different areas.

-- Outer Area
+### Outer Area
-  - Katrinebjerg/Finlandsgade
+What is the purpose? // Need a description Katrinebjerg/Finlandsgade

-- Levels
+### Levels

-  - Lokaler
-- Shop
+Each level is in one of the building in Aarhus University

-  - Katrines Kælder
+### Shop - Katrines Kælder

-## Design is 2D
+Where the player can buy new armour

-## Switchable characters
+## Player

-- During the game the player is able to switch between the character
+The player can be four different types  of roles and can switch between each roles.

-## Roles
+### Roles

 - Four different roles
   - Melee